 Union Budget 2023-24 has allocated US$ 976 million for PLI schemes that aim to reduce import costs, improve the cost competitiveness of domestically produced goods, increase domestic capacity, and promote exports.
 Union budget 2023-24 focuses on reviving rural demand by boosting disposable income, allocation to farms and higher fund allocation on rural infrastructure, connectivity, and mobility to create long-term jobs.

 The food and beverage sector is one of the essential components of the FMCG market, which accounts for about 3% of its GDP.
-In 2022, food and beverages accounted for 30% of total household spending in the country.
+Agricultural and processed food exports touched USD 49.4 billion in 2024–25, with processed food accounting for 20.4% of the share, up from 13.7% in 2014-15.

 In 2025, rural India overtook cities in affordable premium FMCG consumption with a 51% volume share and contributed 42% of super-premium sales, as average rural premium spend grew at 11% CAGR over five years, driving a Rs.
 98,000 crore (US$ 11.38 billion) market.
 Dabur generates 45-50% of its revenue from rural India, reaching over 1,31,000 villages and 1.42 million outlets.
 Hindustan Unilever earns 35-40% of its revenue from rural areas and leverages its Shikhar app, used by 1.4 million retailers with a 70% monthly active user rate, to expand rural reach.